This article provides detailed instructions for moving Moneydance data from your current computer to another one.

-If you want to use Moneydance on two or more computers, and have those computers sync their data, please see these instructions for setting up desktop-to-desktop syncing, instead of following the steps in this article.
+If you want to use Moneydance on two or more computers and have those computers sync their data, you should set up syncing using the internal sync engine, instead of following the steps in this article.

 Many operating systems now come with a transfer mechanism to move between computers.

 For example, Apple's "Migration Assistant" app can usually copy the program, your data, and preferences between computers successfully.